Urban planning education: Master's degree

 The Master of Urban Planning (MUP) is a two-year academic/professional master's degree that qualifies graduates to work as urban planners.
 Some schools offer the degree as a Master of City Planning (MCP), Master of Community Planning, Master of Regional Planning (MRP), Master of Town Planning (MTP), Master of Planning (MPlan), Master of Environmental Planning (MEP) or in some combination of the aforementioned (e.g., Master of Urban and Regional Planning), depending on the program's specific focus.
 Some schools offer a Master of Arts or Master of Science in Planning.
 Regardless of the name, the degree remains generally the same.

 A thesis, final project or capstone project is usually required to graduate.
 Additionally, an internship component is almost always mandatory due to the high value placed on work experience by prospective employers in the field.

 Like most professional master's degree programs, the MUP is a terminal degree.
 However, some graduates choose to continue on to doctoral studies in urban planning or cognate fields.
 The Ph.D. is a research degree, as opposed to the professional MUP, and thus focuses on training planners to engage in scholarly activity directed towards providing greater insight into the discipline and underlying issues related to urban development.

-Programs and accreditation
+Accreditation

 Canada

 The primary body for accrediting educational institutions that offer urban planning programs in Canada is the Professional Standards Board for the Planning Profession in Canada (PSB).
 Established in 2012, the PSB is responsible for certification of urban planners across Canada and "administering accreditation reviews of university planning degree programs based on the accreditation program principles, policies and administrative arrangements".
 The PSB accredits programs that offer undergraduate and masters level degrees.

 Canadian institutions may apply to the PSB for accreditation for a period of five years, following a successful initial accreditation.
 Programs are evaluated annually to ensure compliance with accreditation standards.
-For new programs, or after the five-year period has elapsed, an intensive review takes place that ensure programs meet criteria for accreditation.
-To be eligible for accreditation institutions must meet the following criteria:
+For new programs, or after the five-year period has elapsed, an intensive review takes place that ensures programs meet criteria for accreditation.